kkj15dk/Examproject-programming/README.md

 There are som predefined systems which have been loaded at an earlier point.
 Some cannot handle as many iterations, for instance fractal tree, which shouldnt be run at more than 6 iterations unless you have a powerhouse of a computer, but looks really cool :D

+# NB

+We know some project files have become rather lengthy, but this is only because of the implementation of predefiend and user defined systems.